CP-violating axion interactions in effective field theory: Constraints from electric dipole moment experiments

 where $g_A \simeq 1.27$ is the nucleon axial charge, and $\kappa_1 = 3.7$ and $\kappa_0 = -0.12$ are related to the nucleon magnetic moments.
 For $\bar g_1$ we kept the next-to-next-to-leading-order corrections as this is the first order where a neutron EDM is induced.
 We have set the renormalization scale to the nucleon mass $m_N$ in order to estimate the EDMs as function of pion-nucleon couplings.

 We should point out that the CP-odd LEFT operators induce additional CP-violating hadronic interactions that contribute to the nucleon EDMs as well.
-For example, a quark chromo-EDM operator $\sim \bar q \sigma^{\mu\nu} \gamma^5 T^A q\,G^A_{\mu\nu}$ leads, in addition to the pion-nucleon terms, also to direct contributions to the neutron EDM.
-Such terms depend on hadronic matrix elements that do not appear in the CP-odd axion interactions given above (they would be connected to CP-odd axion-photon-nucleon terms instead).
+For example, a quark chromo-EDM operator $\sim \bar q \sigma^{\mu\nu} \gamma^5 T^A q\,G^A_{\mu\nu}$ leads to direct contributions to the neutron EDM in addition to the pion-nucleon terms.
+Such direct terms depend on hadronic matrix elements that do not appear in the CP-odd axion interactions given above (they would be connected to CP-odd axion-photon-nucleon terms instead).
 We therefore do not include these effects here, which leads to conservative limits\footnote{For certain LEFT operators such as the Weinberg operator, there are no contributions to $\bar g_{0,1,2}$ at the chiral order we work but terms do appear after a quark mass insertion leading to an additional suppression of $m_\pi^2/\Lambda_\chi^2$ \cite{deVries:2012ab}.
 In those cases, the direct contributions to the nucleon EDMs, which come with additional LECs, are a better estimate.
 To keep the discussion compact we do not further pursue this here.}, assuming there are no significant cancellations.
 Instead, we estimate the EDMs of neutrons (and protons) from their pion-loop contributions proportional to $\bar g_{0,1,2}$ in Eqs.~\eqref{eq:dn} and \eqref{eq:dp}.

 The expression for the Hg EDM becomes \cite{Engel:2013lsa,Fleig:2018bsf,Dzuba:2009kn,Latha:2009nq,Yamanaka:2017mef,Dmitriev:2003sc} \bea d_{\rm Hg}&=& -(2.1\pm0.5) \Ex{-4}\bigg[(1.9\pm0.1)d_n +(0.20\pm 0.06)d_p\nn\\ &&+\bigg(0.13^{+0.5}_{-0.07}\,\bar g_0 + 0.25^{+0.89}_{-0.63}\,\bar g_1+0.09^{+0.17}_{-0.04}\,\bar g_2\bigg)e\, {\rm fm}\bigg]\nn\\ && - \left[ (0.028\pm0.006) C_S- \frac{1}{3}(3.6\pm0.4) \left(\frac{Z\al}{5 m_N R}C_P\right)\right]\cdot 10^{-20}\, e\,\mathrm{cm}\,, \eea in terms of the nuclear radius $R\simeq 1.2\, A^{1/3}$ fm, and $C_{P,T} = (C_{P,T}^{(n)}\langle \vec \sigma_n\rangle +C_{P,T}^{(p)}\langle \vec \sigma_p\rangle )/(\langle \vec \sigma_n\rangle +\langle \vec \sigma_p\rangle )$.
 Here we defined $C_{P,T}^{(n,p)}=C_{P,T}^{(0)}\mp C_{P,T}^{(1)}$.
 For $^{199}$Hg we use the values \cite{Yanase:2018qqq} \bea \langle \vec \sigma_n\rangle= -0.3249\pm0.0515\,,\qquad \langle \vec \sigma_p\rangle = 0.0031\pm 0.0118\,. \eea The expression for the octopole-deformed Ra is simpler as nuclear CP violation dominates the atomic EDM \cite{Engel:2013lsa,Dobaczewski:2018nim}